 Conceptually, a developer key is a token which is generally used to allow access to the API's; while a clerk user API key is generally associated with a particular user.
 When creating the header parameter with both roles, each value must be separated by a colon.

-Some of the ClickBank Service APIs (most notably the sandbox) do not require both keys.
 The Supported API documentation lists the required roles to access a particular service.
 If only the developer key is required, a colon in the header parameter is not necessary.

 To acquire Developer and Clerk keys, see our article on using a ClickBank Master Account.
 Each key must be approved, present, and active for successful authentication to occur.

 ClickBank's Service API supports the following output formats: